Pupil Premium

 Our school’s aim is to expose our pupils to as many opportunities as possible, ensure they receive excellent teaching from inspirational teachers and nurture a ‘can do’ attitude.
 In short, we want to enable all our pupils, regardless of socio-economic background, to be provided with the opportunities to succeed in life.
 Any financial barriers that exist should be alleviated by the premium; pupils who are in receipt of the Pupil Premium should have the same opportunities as their peers.

-What are the challenges some our pupils may be facing?
+What are the barriers some our pupils may be facing?

 • Accessing the curriculum can be difficult due to gaps in vocabulary and reading & numeracy skills.
 Access can also be limited through lack of resources (e.g. an electronic device -other than a mobile phone- to access Google Classroom, on-line textbooks and other software purchased by the school; subject specific resources such as an instrument for GCSE music, bilingual dictionaries, Art materials etc.).
 Low cultural capital (exposure to cultural experiences and background knowledge that those from more affluent homes take for granted) can also be a barrier to accessing the curriculum (accessing some GCSE papers at times requires a cultural capital some pupils do not have).
 Some pupils also display difficulty with retaining information.